BlackWasp

 Limitations

 There are limitations to the use of implicitly typed variables.
-One of the most important is that implicitly typed variables may only be used locally within class members, such as methods and properties.
+One of the most important is that they may only be used locally within class members, such as methods and properties.
 They may not be used in any element of a class where the variable could be a part of the public interface.
 This prevents their use as class-scope fields, properties or the return type or parameter types for a method.
-Variables that have been declared using "var" may, however, be passed to the parameter of a method, assuming that the types are compatible.
+Variables initially declared using "var" may, however, be passed to the parameter of a method, assuming that the types are compatible.

 As seen above, the initial declaration or usage of a variable determines its type.
 This means that the compiler cannot infer the type of a variable that is not assigned a value or declared using the "new" keyword.
-The following three declarations cause compiler errors accordingly.
+The following three declarations cause compiler errors.

 var x;